Four out of 10 banking correspondents in Mexico are Oxxos

 In the fourth quarter of 2018, Oxxo reported an increase of 22.7 percent in operating expenses, while its total revenues increased 11 percent.
 Currently, the commissions of banking correspondents are around 15 pesos, a level that could encourage the growth of clients.

-"The services provide them with commission, and they will have to adjust it as necessary to generate a balance point on the costs of operating it, what is important for them is the consumption of the other products and that the service is an added value", commented Francisco Javier Orozco, business professor at Tec de Monterrey.
+"The services provide them with the commission, and they will have to adjust it as necessary to generate a balance point on the costs of operating it, what is important for them is the consumption of the other products and that the service is an added value", commented Francisco Javier Orozco, a business professor at Tec de Monterrey.

 For his part, Jesús Arturo Velázquez Díaz, deputy director of Investor Relations at Chedraui, indicated that being correspondents does not represent an operating cost since it is a service based on technology.

 He added that being a provider of social programs (of AMLO) would be a complementary service to the work they already do as correspondents.